hailo-ai/hailo-rpi5-examples/README.md

 ## Pre-requisites:
 You should have Hailo's Driver and software installed on your Raspberry Pi 5.
 Hailo TAPPAS installation is required for running the examples.
+### Hailo installation:
-### For installation instructions see [install-raspberry-pi5.md](doc/install-raspberry-pi5.md)
+For installation instructions see [install-raspberry-pi5.md](doc/install-raspberry-pi5.md)

+### Configure environment:
-#### To run the examples, you should make sure your envirenmet is set up correctly.
+To run the examples, you should make sure your environmet is set up correctly.
-We require hailo pkgconfig file to be in the `PKG_CONFIG_PATH`.
+We use hailo_tappas pkgconfig file to get Hailo dependencies.
-To run the examples, you should have:
-1. `TAPPAS_LIBDIR` environment variable set to the path of your TAPPAS installation. (/opt/hailo/tappas/lib/aarch64-linux-gnu)
-2. Hailo virtual environment activated.

 You can set it all up by sourcing the following script:
 ```bash
 source setup_env.sh
 ```
+To run the examples, you should have:
+1. `TAPPAS_POST_PROC_DIR` environment variable set to the path of your TAPPAS installation.
+(On `/usr/lib/aarch64-linux-gnu/hailo/tappas/post-process` as default)
+2. Hailo virtual environment activated.

 #### Install the required packages:
+Make sure you are in the virtual environment and run the following command:
 ```bash
 pip install -r requirements.txt
 ```